thegrymek/war3-another-overlay/README.md

 # Roadmap

 0.1 - We are still not here
+- [ ] setup ci and add one task: lint
-- [ ] cleanup todo lines
+- [x] cleanup todo lines
-- [ ] remove config file and use theme everywhere
+- [x] remove config file and use theme everywhere
 - [ ] move fonts to public
 - [x] add changelog
 - [ ] release build